gongwan33/baidu_translator_wordpress/readme.txt

 == Screenshots ==

-1. The drop down list of BaiDu translator plugin.
+1. The drop down list of Translator with Baidu Service plugin.
 2. The language configuration page.

 == Changelog ==